 If the market conditions are right (i.e. it’s a “buyer’s market”), you may ask the seller to contribute to closing costs.

 However, Clark says not to get hung up on 3% or 5%.
-Rather, he prefers you do a holistic look at what kinds of fees you’re going to pay by lender.
+Rather, he prefers that you take a holistic look at what kinds of fees you’re going to pay according to each lender.
 Each offer you receive should have three columns:

 - Interest rate